Muslim population growth: Europe

 Islam is the fastest-growing religion in Europe.
 According to the Pew Research Center, the Muslim population in Europe (excluding Turkey) was about 30 million in 1990, and 44 million in 2010; the Muslim share of the population increased from 4.1% in 1990 to 6% in 2010.
-In recent years, "Europe has experienced a record influx of asylum seekers fleeing from Syria and predominantly Muslim countries" due to various conflicts in its country.
-And, the wave of Muslim migrants has caused debates about immigration and security policies and raised questions about the current and future number of Muslims in Europe.
+In recent years, "Europe has experienced a record influx of asylum seekers fleeing from Syria and predominantly Muslim countries" due to various conflicts in their countries.
+The wave of Muslim migration has caused debates about immigration and security policies, as well as having raised questions about the current and future number of Muslims in Europe.
 There were approximately 19 million Muslims in the European Union in 2010 or about (3.8%).

 Data for the rates of growth of Islam in Europe reveal that the growing number of Muslims is due primarily to immigration.
 Additionally, average Muslims today are younger and have a higher fertility than other Europeans.
 Between the mid-2010 and mid-2016, migration was the biggest factor driving the growth of Muslim populations in Europe.
-Approximately, 2.5 million Muslims came to Europe for reasons other than employment and education.
-And, more than 1.3 million Muslims received and are expected to receive refugee status, allowing them to stay in Europe.
+Approximately 2.5 million Muslims came to Europe for reasons other than employment and education.
+Additionally, more than 1.3 million Muslims are expected to or have already received refugee status, allowing them to stay in Europe.

 In 2016, the median age of Muslims throughout Europe was 30.4, 13 years younger than the median age of other Europeans.
 50% of all European Muslims are younger than 30, however, only 32% of non-Muslims in Europe were under the age of 30.
 A survey conducted by Pew Research Center in 2016 found that Muslims make up 4.9% of all Europe's population.
-According to a same study conversion does not add significantly to the growth of the Muslim population in Europe, with roughly 160,000 more people leaving Islam than converting into Islam between 2010 and 2016.
+According to the same study, conversion does not add significantly to the growth of the Muslim population in Europe, with roughly 160,000 more people leaving Islam than converting into Islam between 2010 and 2016.

 France

 In France, there are an estimated 100,000 Muslim converts, compared with about 50,000 in 1986.
-The population mostly originate from the Maghreb, and, France is home to a third of EU Muslims.
+The population mostly originate from the Maghreb, and France is home to a third of EU Muslims.
 As of mid-2016, there are 5.7 million Muslims in France (8.8% of the population) and the Muslim population continues to grow.